samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab7_Consumption_in_app/readme.md

 ### Connect to your Azure AI Compute

 You'll connect to the Azure AI compute using the remote feature in VS Code.

-Open your VS Code desktop application:
+1. Open your **VS Code desktop application**:
 1. Open the **command palette** using  **Shift+Ctrl+P**
 1. In the command palette search for **AzureML - remote: Connect to compute instance in New Window**.
 1. Follow the on-screen instructions to connect to the Compute.
 This will involve selecting your Azure Subscription, Resource Group, Project and Compute name you set up in Lab 1.

 ## Open a terminal in VSCode